jharwell/sierra/docs/src/glossary.rst

       All runs in within an :term:`Experiment` are identical, with the exception
       of:

-      - Different values for the XML changes resulting from the different experiments they are part of, as defined by the batch criteria generating the batch experiment.
+      - Different values for the expdef changes resulting from the different experiments they are part of, as defined by the batch criteria generating the batch experiment.